uboat.net

 Cargo5500 tons of general cargo and military stores, including aircraft parts, tanks and explosives

-Notes on loss At 22.03 hours on 23 May 1942, the unescorted Margot (Master Henry Bell Collins) was hit by one torpedo from U-588 southeast of Philadelphia.
-After 22.05 hours, the ship was attacked with gunfire until she sunk at 00.20 hours on 24 May in grid CB 4720.
+At 22.03 hours on 23 May 1942 the unescorted Margot (Master Henry Bell Collins) was hit by one torpedo from U-588 southeast of Philadelphia.
+After 22.05 hours, the ship was attacked with gunfire until she sank at 00.20 hours on 24 May.
 One crew member was lost.
-The survivors were questioned by the officers of the U-boat and a bottle of rum was given to them.
-The master, 38 crew members and five gunners were picked up four days later by the Swedish merchant Sagoland and landed at New York.
+The survivors were questioned by the Germans and a bottle of rum was given to them.
+The master, 38 crew members and five gunners were picked up four days later by the Swedish motor merchant Sagoland and landed at New York.

 If you can help us with any additional information on this vessel then please contact us.